Demonheadge/PokeScape/README.markdown

 ## Quest States

-### Locked
+### Locked / Unlocked
 If a quest is locked, it appears as "????" in the quest menu.
+When a quest is unlocked, it's name and details will appear in the menu.
+Once unlocked, quests should always retain this status.

 ### Active
 Currently in progress.
+When a quest is set as active, it is automatically unlocked.

 ### Reward
 Has been completed, but the player has not recieved the reward for it yet.
+Reward state quests are no longer active.

 ### Done
 Has been completed and the player has recieved the reward.
+Done quests are no longer in the reward state.

 Subquests only have two states - Locked and Done.

 ##Filter Modes